Who We Help

 You may qualify for financial assistance with third-party fees based on your income and our availability of funding.

 Anafiel House is a Georgia non-profit organization dedicated to providing services to survivors of Intimate Partner Violence (IPV) without regard for gender identity or sexual orientation.
 We believe that nobody should have to face the challenges of recovery from IPV alone.
-We are developing programs to provide direct assistance to IPV survivors for housing, education, and medical recovery.
+We have developed programs to provide direct assistance to IPV survivors for housing, education, medical/mental health recovery and Transportation.
 We are not a shelter or emergency services organization.
 Though we make every reasonable attempt to secure services for those who need them, we cannot always guarantee success.